The Regularized Hadamard Expansion: Introduction

-The functions~$X_\bullet$ and~$Y_\bullet$ are shown to satisfy the transport equations of the standard Hadamard expansion (as worked out for example in~\cite[Section~2]{baer+ginoux}).
-The solutions are known to be symmetric~\cite{moretti} in~$x$ and~$y$, meaning that
+The functions~$A_{-1}$, $A_n$ and~$B_n$ are shown to satisfy the transport equations of the standard Hadamard expansion (as worked out for example in~\cite[Section~2]{baer+ginoux}).
+The regularization is described by the sequences of functions